isomerpages/mse/_about-us/0-about-us.md

   </div>
 </div>

-MSE’s key priorities are to ensure a sustainable, resource-efficient and climate-resilient Singapore.
+Our key priorities are to ensure a sustainable, resource-efficient and climate-resilient Singapore.
 Our three strategic directions include economic resilience, resource resilience and climate resilience.

 **Climate Resilience**: to address existential threats of climate change especially rising sea levels and cope with rising temperatures and changing rainfall patterns to sustain a liveable environment.